team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the `removeBackgroundColor` function (assuming it's in a separate file).
+1. We import the `removeBackgroundColor` function from your module.
 2. We define the input and output file paths.
 3. We specify the target color to remove (in this case, white).
-4. We set a color threshold to allow for slight variations in the background color.
+4. We set a color threshold to allow for some variation in the background color.
-5. We call the `removeBackgroundColor` function with these parameters.
+5. We call the `removeBackgroundColor` function with these parameters inside an async function.
-6. The function processes the image and saves the result to the output path.
+6. We handle success and error cases.

 Make sure to:
-- Install the `jimp` package if you haven't already: `npm install jimp`
+- Install the required dependencies (like `jimp`) if you haven't already.
-- Adjust the file paths, target color, and threshold as needed for your specific use case.
+- Adjust the file paths to match your project structure.
-- Handle any errors that might occur during the process.
+- Modify the target color and threshold as needed for your specific image.

-This example demonstrates a basic usage of the function.
-You can modify it further based on your specific requirements or integrate it into a larger application.
+This code will remove the white background from the input image and save the result to the output path with a transparent background.

 # encodeImage index.js
 ## Imported Code Object